-We test Riptide in the context of a three-stage computational pipeline, in which (1) candidate PSMs are generated by a reimplementation of Sequest.
-(C.Y.Park et al., In Press); (2) these PSMs are evaluated by Riptide, and (3) the resulting feature vectors are post-processed either by an SVM or by the semi-supervised learning algorithm known as Percolator (Käll et al., 2007).
-We train Riptide and the SVM using target and decoy PSMs from E.coli (Section 3.2), and we then measure the ability of the pipeline to discriminate between target and decoy PSMs, using spectra generated from a yeast whole-cell lysate (Section 3.3).
+We test Riptide in the context of a three-stage computational pipeline, in which (1) candidate PSMs are generated by our reimplementation of SEQUEST, called Crux (30); (2) these PSMs are evaluated by Riptide, and (3) the resulting feature vectors are post-processed either by an SVM or by the semi-supervised learning algorithm known as Percolator (17).
+We train Riptide and the SVM using target and decoy PSMs from E. coli (Section 3.2), and we then measure the ability of the pipeline to discriminate between target and decoy PSMs, using spectra generated from a yeast whole-cell lysate (Section 3.3).

-An SVM is a binary classifier that projects feature vectors into a high-dimensional space and learns an optimal separating hyperplane between positive and negative examples in that space (Section 3.4).
+An SVM is a binary classifier that projects feature vectors into a high-dimensional space and learns an optimal separating hyperplane between positive and negative examples in that space.
 In this case, we use an SVM to learn to discriminate between positive and negative PSMs, using the 99-dimensional feature vectors generated by Riptide.
 After SVM training, test set PSMs are scored using the discriminant value of the SVM classifier, which is the distance between the test PSM's feature vector and the SVM hyperplane.
 If the scoring function is working well, then correct PSMs will be assigned positive discriminant scores, and incorrect PSMs will be assigned negative scores.

-Figure 4A compares the performance of Riptide+SVM with the performance of XCorr, the score function used by SEQUEST [re-implemented in the software package Crux (C.Y.Park et al., In Press)].
-To generate thefigure, we searched each spectrum in the test set against a shuffled decoy version of the same protein sequence database (Klammer et al., 2007).
-We use the number of matches to the decoy database at a particular score threshold to estimate the rate of false identifications among the target PSMs (Käll et al., 2008).
-For each PSM, we then compute a q value, which is defined as the minimal FDR threshold at which the PSM is deemed significant (Storey and Tibshirani, 2003).
-Each series in the figure plots the number of target PSMs identified as a function of q-value threshold.
+Figure 4A compares the performance of Riptide+SVM with the performance of XCorr, the score function used by SEQUEST.
+To generate the figure, we searched each spectrum in the test set against a shuffled decoy version of the same protein sequence database (29).
+We use the number of matches to the decoy database at a particular score threshold to estimate the rate of false identifications among the target PSMs (31).
+For each PSM, we then compute a q value, which is defined as the minimal false discovery rate threshold at which the PSM is deemed significant (32).
+Each series in the figure plots the number of target PSMs identified as a function of q value threshold.
 We selected this mode of evaluation because it closely matches the goal of the typical mass spectrometrist: identifying the largest number of peptides with the lowest rate of false identifications.
-Riptide with the static SVM outperforms SEQUEST by 10.8% at a 1% FDR.
+Riptide with the static SVM outperforms SEQUEST by 10.8% at a 1% false discovery rate.
 In this experiment, the Riptide DBNs failed on many short (length seven or less) peptides, so they are not included in the analysis.
 If these peptides are included, performance deteriorates dramatically.